 A trip to Iceland is a rare treat.
 The country has only seen an influx of tourism in the last 15 years or so.
 As airlines create new routes to the capital city of Reykjavik, the country is building new infrastructure to keep up with the crowds of adventurers rushing to take in all the Nordic island has to offer, especially active holidays and outdoor tours, revealing mother nature at her best!

-Check out the black sand of Vik beach
+- Check out the black sand-filled shores in Vik

-Pack water-resistant clothing and be prepared to dress in layers.
-It’s key for handling Iceland’s unpredictable weather and controlling your body’s temperature when climbing about waterfalls and glaciers.
+- Pack water-resistant clothing and be prepared to dress in layers.
+It’s key for handling Iceland’s unpredictable weather and controlling your body’s temperature when climbing waterfalls and glaciers.

-Get ready to expand your taste pallet.
-Iceland is known for its skyr, an extremely thick high-protein yoghurt, and specialities like smoked puffin, reindeer, and whale meat.
+- Get ready to expand your taste pallet.
+Iceland is known for its skyr, an extremely thick high-protein yogurt, and specialties like smoked puffin, reindeer, and whale meat.

-Visiting in the summer months?
+- Visiting in the summer months?
 Be prepared for constant daylight.
-Be sure to pack an eye mask for blocking out the light when sleeping.
+Be sure to pack an eye mask to block out the light when sleeping.

 Iceland has seasonal weather, so please check the best time to visit Iceland before planning your tour.
 And if you’re still hunting for more things to do and places to explore in Iceland, do check out our Iceland Travel Guide for more information.